-On December 6, 2022, the Company announced approval by the Board of Directors of the Company progressing with Kainantu Mine's Stage 3 and Stage 4 Expansions.
+On December 6, 2022, the Company announced approval by the Board of Directors (the "Board") of the Company progressing with Kainantu Mine's Stage 3 and Stage 4 Expansions.
 The Stage 3 Expansion plans to increase annual throughput to 1.2 mtpa and the Stage 4 Expansion to 1.7 mtpa, representing a 140% and 240% increase from the Stage 2A Expansion, respectively.
-The expansions are expected to transform Kainantu into a Tier 1 mine, as demonstrated in the Integrated Development Plan's Stage 4 PEA Case, outlining peak annual production of 500,192 AuEq in 2027, life of mine average AISC of \$687/oz (co-product) or \$444/oz net of by-product credits, and self-funded from mine cash flow at \$1,600/oz Au.
-The growth capital cost, sustaining capital cost until operating both process plants, and life of mine sustaining capital cost are expected to be self-funded from mine cash flow.
+The expansions are expected to transform Kainantu into a Tier 1 mine, as demonstrated in the IDP's Stage 4 PEA Case, outlining peak annual production of 500,192 AuEq in 2027, life of mine average AISC of \$687/oz (co-product) or \$444/oz net of by-product credits, and self-funded from mine cash flow at \$1,600/oz Au.
+The growth capital cost, sustaining capital cost until operating both process plants, and life of mine sustaining capital cost are expected to be funded from mine cash flow as well as proceeds from the Trafigura Loan.